September 23, 2022

 This tip is about giving the reward as soon as it’s unlocked.
 For example, you can bring the rewards experience into the process of making a purchase by offering free delivery.
 Thus, maximize the chances of a successful purchase and offer a reward at the same time.
 If you have real-time data about the customer’s location and can tailor the shipping perk to this, even better.

-Customers want high value, low hassle loyalty programs.
+Customers want high-value, low-hassle mobile loyalty programs.
 Think really low effort.
 The best loyalty programs take mere moments from your customer’s day, especially the signup process.
 If it takes more than a few minutes to join the program, you’ll probably lose them.

 Before the user joins, they don’t understand the value, but they can clearly understand when something inconveniences them.
 That puts your program at a high risk of churn.
 Consider creating loyalty cards that can be integrated into a mobile wallet for Apple Pay or Google Pay transactions.

-Customers want businesses to improve continuously, which applies to products/services as well as any other business initiative.
+In order to engage customers, you should develop continuously by improving products/services and launching different business initiatives.
 As for your customer programs, you can meet growing customer expectations by identifying which variables impact your loyalty KPIs and doubling down on whatever works best.

-Here are our picks for loyalty programs that have done it right.
+Here are our picks for mobile loyalty programs that have done it right.

 The Starbucks Rewards program adds a certain number of loyalty points for each purchase.
 The more loyalty stars you earn, the closer you are to free drinks, food, and merchandise.

 But there is an interesting condition - you have to order on your mobile device.
 This encourages more people to use the app and allows Starbucks to collect behavioral analytics on each customer (favorite drinks, habits, etc.).